 In this final step, you’ll use the data you’ve collected so far to create a rough sketch of

-Use the persona creator tool at Xtensio to create a more visual persona.
+Use the profile creator tool at Xtensio to create a more visual profile.

 After signing up, click on User Persona to get started.